by Arnie Schoenberg

 * Play around with the Online Mendelian Inheritance in Man database.
 Try typing in the name of a disease, or body part into the search engine, and follow the link.

 By the 1920s, a new definition of evolution became popular: "a change in allele frequency".
 We're looking at how many people have a trait in one generation and how it might change in the next generation.
+Darwin focused on macroevolution, the creation of new species, but population genetics focuses on changes within a species.

 A frequency is just another word for a percentage except we write it as a decimal e.g. = .5 is the same thing as saying 50% are p, or that half the alleles are p.
-This implies that the other half are q, because with a two-allele gene, the percentages have to add up to 100% (the frequencies add up to 1.00), so
+This implies that the other half are q, because with a two-allele gene, the percentages must add up to 100% (the frequencies add up to 1.00), so

 p + q = 1